Towards a Software Architecture Description for Tax Compliance: Related Work

 \section{Related Work}

-Since this article connects taxation with software architecture distributed across multiple countries, we provide related work on globally distributed software development and the emerging field of taxation in software engineering in the following subsections.
+Since this article connects taxation with software architecture distributed across multiple countries, we provide related work on globally distributed software development and the emerging field of taxation in software engineering, highlighting that existing research does not address software architecture descriptions as artifacts for tax compliance.